alema-r/Alessandro-Marcolini-Oniro/docs/hardware-support/boards/seco-imx8mm-c61.rst

    $ TEMPLATECONF=../sources/meta-ohos/flavours/linux . ./sources/poky/oe-init-build-env build-ohos-linux

 2. You will find yourself in the newly created build directory.
 Call ``bitbake`` to build the image.
-The supported image is ``openharmony-image-base``.
+The supported image is ``allscenarios-image-base``.

 .. code-block:: console

-   $ MACHINE=seco-imx8mm-c61 bitbake openharmony-image-base
+   $ MACHINE=seco-imx8mm-c61 bitbake allscenarios-image-base

 To generate images for eMMC, refer to the following flashing procedure.